 Strong inhibitors of CYP3A4 may lead to increased toxicity (see section 4.5).
 Concomitant use of strong CYP3A inhibitors during treatment with palbociclib should be avoided.
 Coadministration should only be considered after careful evaluation of the potential benefits and risks.
 If coadministration with a strong CYP3A inhibitor is unavoidable, reduce the IBRANCE dose to 75 mg once daily.
-When the strong inhibitor is discontinued, increase the IBRANCE dose (after 3-5 half-lives of the inhibitor) to the dose used prior to the initiation of the strong CYP3A inhibitor (see section 4.5).
+When the strong inhibitor is discontinued, the dose of IBRANCE should be increased (after 3-5 half-lives of the inhibitor) to the dose used prior to the initiation of the strong CYP3A inhibitor (see section 4.5).